radiantearth/stac-spec/api-spec/README.md

 This will display the documentation and examples for the specification.
 You can also generate code for clients and servers in a variety of languages from the editor as well, so you can get a sense of how it will work.

+You can also use the yaml spec for code generation in a variety of tools.

+Once OpenAPI 3.0 has more tooling support this spec will be migrated to that version of OpenAPI.